Dhruvmer610/blog-article-project/README.md

-# Project Name

-## Description
-This project is a [brief description of your project].

 ## Installation
 1. Download the zip file and unzip it.
 2. Run the following command in the terminal: npm i